Savage Hart was built upon strong ethical values to conserve and protect all wild animals and their natural habitat.

 Savage Hart Wildlife is a 501(c)(3) non-profit organization dedicated to protecting and conserving wild animals and their natural environments.
 We exist to facilitate animal welfare, promote global wildlife conservation efforts, and foster peaceful coexistence among humans and all things wild.

-Our projects focus on wildlife rehabilitation, human-wildlife conflict solutions, and anti-poaching efforts both domestically and internationally.
+Our projects focus on wildlife rehabilitation, human-wildlife conflict solutions, and wildlife conservation.

 Some of the organization’s perspectives on conservation subjects are as follows:

 - Savage Hart DOES support wildlife rehabilitation to conserve and protect native species.
 If an animal is orphaned and/or injured due to human error, it is our responsibility to rehabilitate and return that animal to its natural environment.